1967–68 Dallas Chaparrals season

 The 1967–68 Dallas Chaparrals season was the first season of the Chaparrals in the American Basketball Association.
 The Chaps fell to the New Orleans Buccaneers in the Division Finals after beating the Houston Mavericks in the Semifinals.
-That playoff victory would be their only victory for the Chaparrals as they fell in the Semifinals for the next four years, before they moved to San Antonio.
+That playoff victory would be their only victory for the Chaparrals, as they fell in the Semifinals throughout the next four years before officially moving the team to San Antonio to become the San Antonio Spurs.
+Their series victory over the Mavericks was also the only ABA Playoff series the franchise had (either as the Chaparrals or the Spurs) before the team survived the ABA-NBA merger that came up in 1976 as the San Antonio Spurs.
+This season also marked the first of five consecutive playoff appearances for the Chaparrals franchise alongside the first of fifteen playoff appearances in the team's first sixteen seasons of existence when including their seasons as the Spurs alongside the Chaparrals' seasons of play.